ciao-project/ciao/DeveloperQuickStart.md

 # Cluster External Network Access

-If you desire to provide external network connectivity to the workloads then the host needs to act as gateway to the internet.
+If you desire to provide external network connectivity to the workloads then the host needs to act as gateway to the Internet.
 The host needs to enable ipv4 forwarding and ensure all traffic exiting the cluster via the host is NATed.

 This assumes the host has a single network interface.
 For multi homed systems, the setup is more complicated and needs appropriate routing setup which is outside the scope of this document.
 If you have a custom firewall configuration, you will need set things up appropriately.